mdoellerer/clean-architecture-ddd/README.md

-# architecture-ddd
+# clean-architecture-ddd
-Simple, framework-agnostic project to demonstrate the Domain Driven Design architecture.
+Simple, framework-agnostic project to demonstrate the Domain Driven Design using Clean Architecture.

 The 'fake' framework works as a very simplified RestAPI with a bootstrap and routing.
-The DDD part is located inside the src folder.
-The entity chosen was Company (no specific reason).
+The DDD and architecture part is located inside the src folder.

 ## Requirements
  - PHP 8.0 or higher (it might work with 7.4)